computershy/Air-Quality/README.md

 **Tableau Dashboard**

-Created an interactive dashboard with:
+Created an interactive dashboard:

-- KPI Cards: Total companies affected, top industry, peak layoff year
-- Bar charts: Top N companies, industries, and countries by layoffs
-- Line chart: Layoff trends over time (2020-2024)
-- Clean, professional design for insightful communication

 ![Image Alt](https://github.com/computershy/Air-Quality/blob/main/Layoffs.png)

 **Key Insights**

-- Retail Leads in Volume: Retail experienced the highest total layoffs, indicating widespread restructuring in consumer-facing sectors
+- Retail Leads in Volume: Retail experienced the highest amount of total layoffs, indicating widespread restructuring in consumer-facing roles.
-- Food industry Hit Hardest Proportionally: Food had the highest average percentage of workforce laid off, suggesting deeper cuts relative to company size
+- Food industry Hit Hardest Proportionally: Food had the highest average percentage of workforce laid off which could suggest that deeper cuts were made relative to company size.
-- 2023 Was the Peak Year
+- 2023 Was the Peak Year: 2023 saw the highest total laid off.
-- Geographic Concentration: USA led in total layoffs, with India second
+- Geographic Concentration: USA led in total layoffs, with India second.
-- Big Tech Drives Numbers: Amazon, Meta, and Tesla topped the list, showing how major employers set industry-wide trends
+- Big Tech Drives Numbers: Amazon, Meta, and Tesla topped the list, showing how major employers have set trends concerning layoffs.

 **Business Recommendations**

-- For Job Seekers: Broaden your skill set and explore fields that tend to be more stable
+- For Job Seekers: Broaden your skill set and explore fields that tend to be more stable.
 - For Companies: The U.S. labor market reacts strongly to economic changes.
-Plan your staffing with that in mind
+Plan your staffing with that in mind.
-- For Analysts: Track both raw numbers and percentage changes to fully understand industry trends
+- For Analysts: Track both raw numbers and percentage changes to fully understand industry trends.